-The fire started at about 11pm on Friday, say residents, and blazed until the next day.
+Residents say the fire started at about 11pm on Friday and blazed until the next day.

 When GroundUp visited the area on Monday, some people had started rebuilding their homes while others stood in long lines to register for building materials provided by the City of Cape Town.
 Others were trying to salvage materials from the piles of debris and burnt shacks.

 Trucks with food could be seen in the area, with volunteers giving bread and drinks to the affected residents.

 Many people were carting the belongings they managed to save from the flames to places of safety.

 Deborah Mkhapuza from the Imizamo Yethu Movement said that the shacks that were rebuilt on Sunday had to be demolished after the City announced its intention to re-block the area.